Timeline of reactions to the 2020 Hong Kong national security law (June 2021): Tiananmen Square vigil suppressed, small crowds dispersed around Victoria Park

 On the 32nd anniversary of the 1989 Tiananmen Square protests and massacre, the Hong Kong Alliance in Support of Patriotic Democratic Movements of China had called off its annual vigils after it had failed to obtain permission from police, ostensibly due to the COVID-19 pandemic – the same reason as in 2020, when thousands turned up for the vigil anyway when the national security law had not yet been in force – and warnings from the Security Bureau.
 To replace the vigil, the Alliance had encouraged people to light candles independently in public places at 8 p.m.
 Police sealed off Victoria Park, which had been the venue of the vigils in past years, in the afternoon and put up signs warning against a "prohibited public meeting".
 They dispersed the small crowd on the periphery of the park, which they by far outnumbered, just after 8 p.m.

 6 June

 Non-permanent overseas judge of Court of Final Appeal steps down

 British newspaper The Times reported that the British non-permanent overseas judge of the Hong Kong Court of Final Appeal, Baroness Hale of Richmond, spoke at an online conference and reported that her term of office will expire on 29 July.
 "I don't want to be reappointed."
 She also said that the main reason for her departure was that under the current circumstances, she had various doubts about the national security law and could not predict when she could go to Hong Kong.
-The judiciary stated that Hale would not re-elect as a non-permanent judge of the final court due to personal reasons.
+The judiciary stated that Hale would not re-elect as a non-permanent judge of the final court for personal reasons.